UtrechtUniversity/Workshop-IRAS/docs/intro_svm.md

 Load the file `./R/digits_svm_IDE_gs.R` in the _source pane_ of RStudio.
 Run the programm step by step (Ctrl-R)

 We have now found a better model with accuray of ~97%.
-Which in fact is still pretty worse if you are running a fully automated postal service.
+Which in fact is still pretty bad if you would want to run a fully automated postal service.

 We have tried 12 hyperparameter settings and it took ~ 50 seconds.
 It's probably not a problem for you to wait a minute.